caiiiycuk/js-dos/README.md

 * `dosbox.js` - same as dosbox-emterp.js because default version can't be compiled to asm.js
 * `dosbox-emterp.js` - same as wdosbox-emterp.js but javascript (asm.js)
 * `dosbox-nosync.js` - same as wdosbox-nosync.js but javascript (asm.js)

+Also you can choose from profiling version of implementation: `wdosbox-profiling.js`, `wdosbox-emterp-profiling.js`, `wdosbox-nosync-profiling.js`.

 Take in account even if you use wasm version of dosbox it will be automatically fallbacked by javascript version if wasm can't start